FrozenCanuck/Lebowski/examples/foundation/README.txt

 is located in the app directory.
 The scripts using the Lebowski framework are located in the spec folder.

-To get started, go to the sc_controls_spec.rb file located in the spec folder.
+To get started, go to the sc_controls_spec.rb file located in the sc_controls/spec folder.

-This example provides an application containing all the SproutCore view that the Lebowski framework currently proxies.
+The sc_controls example provides an application containing all the SproutCore view that the Lebowski framework currently proxies.
 For each view shown in the application there is a spec file demonstrating how to use the proxy.